keithbuhler/dissertation-story/Dissertation Story.md

 A third clarification is that, while I have been suggesting that there is only one set of such traits and that there is only one type of mature, flourishing practical reasoner, I am aware that I have not yet argued for any unity.
 I would suggest that most kinds of misery are the same but there might be a million different types of human flourishing.
 Only a great novelist like Tolstoy could get away with saying something so stupid as that every unhappy family is different.
 Therapists and psychiatrists hear the same sad stories over and over again.
 But I do not insist on the point.

 ### Conclusion

+We can put the argument of this chapter compactly like this:

+**Natural Human Norms Argument**

+P1.
+All natural organisms exhibit formal and functional (i.e., teleological) facts which are expressible in generics -- these are natural norms.
+(Ethical Naturalism, from Chapter 2)
+P2.
+Human beings are natural organisms of a peculiar sort.
+(Assumption) C1.
+Therefore, human beings exhibit formal and teleological facts which are expressible in generics; there are *human* norms.
+(From P1-P2)
+P3.
+For any organism M, the excellences or virtues of M are the qualities that enable and partly constitute its being a fully mature M.
+P4.
+Human beings are practical, rational primates.
+(Human Nature) C2.
+For humanity, the excellences or virtues of a human being are the qualities that enable and partly constitute its becoming a fully practical, rational primate.
+(From P3-P4)
+P6.
+For humanity, virtues are rational practices and practical reasoning.
+C3.
+Therefore, for humanity, rational practices and practical reasoning enable persons and societies to become -- and partly constitute their becoming -- fully practical, rational primates.